-The behavior change release process at Snowflake lets Snowflake users test a subset of product or feature changes that may affect existing functionality for up to eight weeks before the changes are enabled across all Snowflake accounts.
+The behavior change release process at Snowflake lets Snowflake users control a bundle of product or feature changes that may affect existing functionality for at least eight weeks before the changes are generally enabled across all Snowflake accounts.
 During this period of time, account administrators can selectively disable or enable each bundle of behavior changes.
-New behavior change bundles are generally released on a monthly basis.
+New behavior change bundles are introduced on a monthly basis.

 To provide the best experience and value to our customers, Snowflake is continually improving and enhancing our service offerings.
 As part of these ongoing efforts, Snowflake must sometimes make changes to products or features that may affect existing functionality.
 To minimize the impact of these behavior changes on production accounts, and to ensure consistent, timely customer communication, behavior changes are typically released on a monthly basis as bundles introduced in designated regularly-scheduled weekly releases.
 As a general rule, one month elapses between the start of each of these releases.
 Once a new bundle is released, account administrators can enable or disable the bundle for their accounts for eight weeks before the behavior changes in the bundle become generally enabled for all accounts.